 - b.
 CTR Criteria.
 The CTR specifies numeric aquatic life and human health criteria for numerous priority pollutants.
 These criteria apply to inland surface waters and enclosed bays and estuaries.
 Some human health criteria are for consumption of "water and organisms" and others are for consumption of "organisms only."
 The criteria applicable to "organisms only" apply to Lower San Francisco Bay because it is not a source of drinking water. - c.
 NTR Criteria.
 The NTR establishes numeric aquatic life and human health criteria for a number of toxic pollutants for San Francisco Bay waters upstream to and including Suisun Bay and the Sacramento-San Joaquin Delta.
 The NTR criteria apply to Lower San Francisco Bay. - d.
 Sediment Quality Objectives.
 The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objective: "Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
 This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
-The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit.
+The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - e.

-e.
 Receiving Water Salinity.
 Basin Plan section 4.6.2 (like the CTR and NTR) states that the salinity characteristics (i.e., freshwater vs. saltwater) of the receiving water are to be considered in determining the applicable water quality objectives.
 Freshwater criteria apply to discharges to waters with salinities equal to or less than one part per thousand (ppt) at least 95 percent of the time.
 Saltwater criteria apply to discharges to waters with salinities equal to or greater than 10 ppt at least 95 percent of the time in a normal water year.
 For discharges to waters with salinities between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater objectives (the latter calculated based on ambient hardness) for each substance.

-Lower San Francisco Bay is a saltwater environment based on salinity data collected through the RMP.
-Historically, the RMP conducted sampling at 26 locations throughout the San Francisco Bay region.
-In 2002, the system was redesigned to incorporate random sampling in place of the 26 established locations.
-Salinity data collected at the Redwood Creek monitoring station (BA40) and San Bruno Shoal monitoring station (BB15) between 1993 and 2001, and additional random sampling at various locations within Lower San Francisco Bay collected from 2002 to 2009, indicate that the salinity was greater than 10 ppt in 100 percent of the samples.
+The receiving water for the Facility's discharge to Lower San Francisco Bay is a saltwater environment based on salinity data collected through the RMP at the Oyster Point monitoring station (BB30) between 1993 and 2001.
+During that period, the receiving water's salinity was greater than 10 ppt in over 95 percent of the samples.
 Therefore, the reasonable potential analysis and effluent limitations in this Order are based on saltwater water quality objectives.